Shravani512/Devops-Learning/Kubernetes/Basics.md

 # What is Kubernetes:
 Kubernetes is an open-source platform that automates the deployment, scaling, and management of containerized applications.
+A Kubernetes cluster is a group of machines (nodes) that work together to run containerized applications.

+- A Control Plane (Master) → components that decide, manage, and control the cluster.
+= Worker Nodes → machines that actually run your pods/containers.

 ## Kubernetes is mainly made for two core purposes: